electron/electron/docs/api/process.md

 # Process object

-The `process` object in Electron has following differences between the one in upstream node:
+The `process` object in Electron has the following differences from the one in upstream node:

 * `process.type` String - Process's type, can be `browser` (i.e. main process) or `renderer`.